CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 ##### Stability of the near-surface atmosphere

-We use the ratio between the buoyancy flux and shear production at $z=h$ -- which oceanographers often call the "flux Richardson number", $Ri_f$ -- to diagnose the stability of the atmosphere,
+We use the ratio between the buoyancy flux and shear production at ``z=h`` -- which oceanographers often call the "flux Richardson number", ``Ri_f`` -- to diagnose the stability of the atmosphere,

 ```math
 Ri_f(z) ≡ ζ(z) \equiv - \frac{\overline{w' b'}}{\partial_z \bar{\bm{u}} \, ⋅ \, \overline{\bm{u}' w'}} = - \frac{\kappa \, z}{u_\star^2} b_⋆ = \frac{z}{L_\star}